- Company culture

 Escape room team building activities are a new corporate team building trend that continues to grow.
 The concept of these games is, all participants are locked in a room and they must work together to find their way out.
 Once the team finds the way out or runs out of time, the game is over.

-This is a great method of corporate team building that encourages communication, collaboration, and quick thinking.
+This is a great method of corporate team building that encourages team communication, collaboration, and quick thinking.

 For managers, it provides some insight into how employees deal with and manage conflict.
 Who loses their cool and who is able to find a resolution while keeping their composure?